sanjitchitturi/beat-branch/README.md

 * Add more songs and genres to improve accuracy
 * Try other classifiers (Random Forest, SVM, etc.)
 * Build a simple web/app interface for predictions

+---

+## Designed & Built by Sanjit Chitturi.